Cloud Identity Playbook

 Step 3.
 Architecture Considerations

 Agencies can use IDaaS to create a global identity (also referred to as a master user record) within an agency and across cloud and on-premises environments.
 Enterprise identity awareness is a zero trust capability.
+Address the following items when taking a Cloud Identity approach to identity management:

 - Accurate Directory Information.
 Before starting an IDaaS project, ensure correct source directory information.
 An IDaaS will replicate your on-premises directories to a cloud directory and may even support bi-directional information updates.
 At a minimum, most cloud directories support one-way sync to the cloud directory.
 It is better to clean your directory before rather than after replication.